AstarNetwork/astar-docs/docs/learn/dapp-staking.md

 Eras are the basic _time unit_ in dApp staking and their length is measured in the number of blocks.

 Eras are not expected to last long, e.g. current production networks era length is roughly 1 day (7200 blocks).
-After an era ends, it's usually possible to claim rewards for it, if user or dApp are eligible.
+After an era ends, it's usually possible to claim rewards for it, if staker or dApp are eligible.

 ### Periods